PSA Kinetics and the Natural History of Prostate Cancer

 05ProtecT: Active Treatment, Active Surveillance, and Monitoring Compared

-The Prostate Testing for Cancer and Treatment (ProtecT) trial, reported by Hamdy, Donovan, Lane and colleagues, is the largest randomized trial to compare the three primary management strategies for localized prostate cancer: radical prostatectomy, radiotherapy, and active monitoring.
-Enrolling over 1,600 men with PSA-detected localized prostate cancer between 1999 and 2009, with a median follow-up of ten years in the primary report and extending to 15 years in subsequent analyses, ProtecT provides the most comprehensive comparison of treatment options available in the PSA-detected disease context.
+The Prostate Testing for Cancer and Treatment (ProtecT) trial, reported by Hamdy, Donovan, Lane and colleagues, is the largest randomised trial to compare the three primary management strategies for localised prostate cancer: radical prostatectomy, radiotherapy, and active monitoring.
+Enrolling over 1,600 men with PSA-detected localised prostate cancer between 1999 and 2009, with a median follow-up of ten years in the primary report and extending to 15 years in subsequent analyses, ProtecT provides the most comprehensive comparison of treatment options available in the PSA-detected disease context.

 ProtecT also generated the most rigorous comparative data on treatment-related harm.
 Men who underwent radical prostatectomy experienced significantly higher rates of urinary incontinence and erectile dysfunction compared with the other groups, persisting across the follow-up period.
 Radiotherapy was associated with bowel and urinary symptoms.
 Active monitoring, by contrast, carried the harm profile of watchful anxiety rather than treatment toxicity, a real and quantifiable burden, but one of a qualitatively different character.

-ProtecT establishes that for PSA-detected localized prostate cancer, the monitoring approach preserves survival outcomes comparable to immediate treatment for the majority of men, while avoiding the certain harms of treatment in exchange for the contingent risk of requiring it later.
+ProtecT establishes that for PSA-detected localised prostate cancer, the monitoring approach preserves survival outcomes comparable to immediate treatment for the majority of men (a finding now confirmed at 15 years of follow-up), while avoiding the certain harms of treatment in exchange for the contingent risk of requiring it later.

 06PSA Kinetics: Velocity, Doubling Time, and the Meaning of Trajectory